antaresproject/docs/docs/services/test_benchmark.md

 \Antares\Testbench\TestCase
 ```

 in the test class instead of `PHPUnit_Framework_TestCase`.
-Such a solution enables the loading of the application prepared for the unit tests (fixture) and serves as a basic application's framework in Laravel:
+Such a solution enables loading the application prepared for unit tests (fixture) and serves as a basic application's framework in Laravel so:

 ```php
 <?php